Sports Psychologist Jobs

 Education Requirements

-The first step is graduating with an undergraduate degree.
-It is best to major in psychology, education, or a related field, as this will help you gain the knowledge and skills necessary for pursuing your graduate degree in sports psychology.
+The first step in becoming a sports psychologist is to earn a bachelor’s degree in psychology or a related field.
+It is best to major in psychology, education, or a related field, as this will help you gain the knowledge and skills necessary for pursuing a graduate degree in sports psychology.

 Certification and Licensing

-Once you have completed your education, the next step is to become certified and licensed.
+Once you have completed your education and required number of supervised hours, the next step is to become certified and licensed.
 To become a sports psychologist, you must first pass the Examination for Professional Practice in Psychology (EPPP).

 The EPPP is a nationally administered exam that tests how well you can apply and interpret psychological knowledge.
 Once you have passed the EPPP, you must obtain a license from your state’s psychology board.
 Each state may have different licensure requirements, and it is crucial to ensure you meet them.